-Temecula is home to over 40 boutique wineries and wine tasting is one of the top things to do in the region.
+Temecula is home to over 40 boutique wineries, and wine tasting is one of the top things to do in the region.
 You can choose to go on your own or join an organized tour.
-Depending on your group size, it might be cheaper to join a tour than renting a car and exploring on your own.
+Depending on your group size, it might be cheaper to join a tour than to rent a car and explore on your own.

 Add a trip to Temecula Old Town to your itinerary for a charming fusion of Western towns, modern eateries, and fun shops.
 And if you want to splurge, do a sunrise hot air balloon ride with Champagne or go horseback riding in the backcountry.
 Groupon often has great deals for these activities.

 Temecula offers a wide range of accommodations to suit most budgets.
 From stunning winery hotels to quirky vacation rentals (including vintage airstreams or a farm stay), the options are many.
-For the best prices, you should consider booking mid-week stays during the offseason.
+You should consider booking mid-week stays during the offseason for the best prices.